 As part of a worldwide competition, the TOTS Festival hosts timed Sheepdog Trials.
 These contests pit Border Collies against wild sheep who stubbornly resist penning.
 Over five days, the audience and their pets watch intently to learn the latest tricks.

-There is a lot of talk in sheep country about Great Pyrenees dogs.
-Also known as the Pyrenees Mastiff, these puppies are raised with a band or herd of sheep and bond with them for life.
-Incredibly loyal Great Pyrenees fight off coyotes and wolves.
+There is a lot of talk in sheep country about Great Pyrenees dogs (also known as the Pyrenees Mastiff.)
+Great Pyrenees puppies bond with the band (or herd) of sheep they are raised with.
+Incredibly loyal and brave, they fight off coyotes and wolves.
 They are known to stay with any lamb that separates from her flock until a sheepherder comes to retrieve it.

 The Outdoors Lover’s Guide to Sun Valley in Winter